Ice Age: Dawn of the Dinosaurs: Plot

-Ellie is pregnant, making Manny desperate to make life safe for both her and their upcoming child, not wanting them to meet the same fate as his previous wife and child.
+Twenty-two months after the events of the second film, Ellie is pregnant, making Manny desperate to make life safe for both her and their upcoming child, not wanting them to meet the same fate as his previous wife and child.
 (Note: As depicted in Ice Age (2002)) However, Manny's desperation alienates Diego, who contemplates leaving the herd, feeling like he's losing his hunter instincts.
 On the other hand, Sid becomes anxious about being abandoned, leading him to discover three apparently abandoned eggs underground that he decides to adopt.
-Manny tells Sid to return the eggs, but Sid ignores him and looks after them, hatching into baby Tyrannosaurs the following day.
-Meanwhile, Scrat battles a flying saber-tooth squirrel named Scratte for his acorn.
+Manny tells Sid to return the eggs, but Sid ignores him and looks after them, with the eggs hatching into baby Tyrannosaurus the following day.

-Although Sid tries his best to raise the dinosaurs, their rambunctious behavior scares away the younger animals and destroys the playground Manny built for his child, angering Manny.
+Although Sid tries his best to raise the dinosaurs, their rambunctious behavior scares away the younger animals and destroys the playground Manny built for his child, angering him.
 The mother Tyrannosaurus, whose eggs Sid took, arrives.
 When Sid refuses to return her children, she carries both Sid and her children underground.
 The two mammoths and possums follow them, discovering that the icy cave leads to a vast subterranean lost world populated by dinosaurs.
-After escaping a territorial dinosaur and reuniting with Diego, they are surrounded by more dinosaurs, but are saved by a one-eyed weasel named Buck.
+After escaping a territorial Ankylosaurus and reuniting with Diego, they are surrounded by more dinosaurs, but are saved by a one-eyed weasel named Buck.

 Buck reveals he has lived in the jungle for a long time, and is trying to hunt down Rudy, a monstrous albino Baryonyx who took Buck's missing eye.
 He agrees to lead the group through the jungle to Lava Falls, where the mother dinosaur takes Sid and her babies.
-Meanwhile, the mother Tyrannosaurus tries to get rid of Sid, but slowly grows attached to him.
+Meanwhile, the mother Tyrannosaurus tries to get rid of Sid, but, after several failed attempts to do so, slowly grows attached to him.
 The following day, however, Sid is separated and chased by Rudy.
 Sid escapes, but gets stranded on a loose rock floating on a river of lava, heading to plummet over the falls.